FitSNAP/FitSNAP/doc/src/reaxff.rst

 Introduction
 ------------

 The `Reactive Force Field (ReaxFF) <https://doi.org/10.1038/npjcompumats.2015.11>`_ replaces fixed bond topologies of classical force fields with the concept of bond order to simulate bond breaking/formation of chemical reactions.
 Originally conceived for hydrocarbons in the gas phase :footcite:p:`vanduin2001`, ReaxFF has been extended to a wide range of applications :footcite:p:`senftle2016`.
-ReaxFF in LAMMPS :footcite:p:`aktulga2012` supports both the QEq charge equilibration :footcite:p:`rappe1991,nakano1997` and atom-condensed Kohn-Sham DFT to second order (ACKS2) :footcite:p:`verstraelen2013,ohearn2020` methods to represent the dynamics of electron density while fixed partial charges in classical force fields (eg. CHARMM) do not.
+ReaxFF in LAMMPS :footcite:p:`aktulga2012` supports both the QEq charge equilibration :footcite:p:`rappe1991,nakano1997` and atom-condensed Kohn-Sham DFT to second order (ACKS2) :footcite:p:`verstraelen2013,ohearn2020` methods :guilabel:`FIXME: QTPIE` to represent the dynamics of electron density while fixed partial charges in classical force fields (eg. CHARMM) do not.

 ..  youtube:: bmOQ74kkd6A
   :align: center